danjustice2/Dan-Justice-s-Thesis/specialeopgave.latex.md

 \hypertarget{contributions-and-future-research-opportunities}{%
 \subsection{Contributions and Future Research Opportunities}\label{contributions-and-future-research-opportunities}}

-This study has made significant contributions to the field of IT investment governance, particularly in the context of Danish municipalities.
-It provides Vejle Municipality with practical recommendations to enhance their compliance with the IT investment process.
-Furthermore, it explores the potential of using LLMs as qualitative research tools in ethnographic studies, shedding light on their utility and limitations.
+This study makes significant contributions to the field of IT investment governance and resource-based theory, with a specific focus on Danish municipalities.
+It aims to provide Vejle Municipality with practical and actionable recommendations to improve compliance with their IT investment process.
+Additionally, it explores the potential utility and limitations of LLMs as qualitative research tools in ethnographic studies.

-The findings of this study open up exciting avenues for future research.
-One promising direction is the further exploration of GPT-4's capability of analysing significantly larger datasets than its predecessors.
-Investigating the use of LLMs for analyzing and interpreting qualitative datasets can further advance the field, offering new insights and methodologies.
+The application of a bicameral dialogue approach and the exploration of GPT-4 in generating an affinity diagram present exciting opportunities for future research.
+Further investigation into the use of LLMs in analysing and interpreting large qualitative datasets has the potential to advance the field.

 Expanding the understanding of IT investment governance can be achieved by comparing practices across different municipalities or other public/non-profit organisations.
 Exploring the combination of ethnographic methodologies with a stronger focus on managerial and communication studies could be a promising avenue for future research.